primiano/perfetto-docs/docs/concepts/buffers.md

 `BufferExhaustedPolicy.kStall` must be employed.

 For instance, consider a data source that emits a 2MB screenshot every 10s.
-Its code, over simplifying, would look like:
+Its (simplified) code, would look like:
 ```c++
 for (;;) {
   ScreenshotDataSource::Trace([](ScreenshotDataSource::TraceContext ctx) {